alkairis/Aegle/README.md

 # Medical Chatbot

 ## Introduction
 Medical Chatbot is an innovative project leveraging advanced NLP models and vector database technologies to provide insightful medical information.
-Utilizing the Llama-2 model and Pinecone as a vector database, this chatbot aims to transform the way medical knowledge is accessed and delivered.
+Utilizing the Mistral model and Pinecone as a vector database, this chatbot aims to transform the way medical knowledge is accessed and delivered.

 ## Features
 - **Advanced NLP Processing**: Uses the Mistral model to generate accurate medical responses.